gradle/gradle/design-docs/ide-integration.md

 ## Prefer a single daemon instance

-Improve daemon expiration algorithm so that when there are multiple daemon instances running, one instance is selected as the surviour and the others expire quickly (say, as soon as they become idle).
+Improve daemon expiration algorithm so that when there are multiple daemon instances running, one instance is selected as the survivor and the others expire quickly (say, as soon as they become idle).

 ## Daemon process expires when a memory pool is exhausted